ahmadshaugi81/f5-xc-demo-environment/xc-config.md

 ## Step-by-Step Configuration

 Run the requests in the order below.
 Each step depends on the previous one.
+Take time to read each request in the Postman collection — the descriptions, headers, and body payloads explain how the F5 XC API works.
+Understanding the requests, not just running them, is what makes this demo valuable.

 ---